celo-org/celo-monorepo/SETUP.md

 #### Genymotion

+Alternatively, you can install Genymotion, a nice emulator manager.
+It doesn't work with the e2e tests but could help during development.

 You can download the Linux version of Genymotion from the [fun zone!](https://www.genymotion.com/fun-zone/) (you need to sign in first).